 Dessert: Small slice of angel food cake with fresh strawberries and low fat, non dairy whipped cream.

-Breakfast: One English muffin with one teaspoon of cream cheese and one teaspoon of sugar free fruit preserve.
-Side with ½ cup of yellow grits and a small bowl of mixed berries.
+Breakfast: One English muffin with one teaspoon of cream cheese and one teaspoon of sugar-free fruit preserve.
+Side with a ½ cup of yellow grits and a small bowl of mixed berries.

 Snack: One small bunch of grapes.